FAQ

 1. Loosen the Hood Bolts

-• Open the hood and locate the bolts attaching it to the hinges.
+• Open the hood and locate the bolts at the hinges.

 • Gently close the hood.